akhilanandsirra/CBITAttendanceLogin/README.md

 # CBIT Student App

-Designed and developed an android application with Material UI for scraping Student information from CBIT student website using jsoup library and animations using Lottie.
+Designed and developed an android application with Material UI for scraping Student information from CBIT student website using *jsoup* library and animations using *Lottie*.
 CBIT Student App is an easy-to-use app that saves you time and keeps your attendance in check.

 Made attendance checking time 80% faster from **15s** to **3s**

-Built using Android Studio, Java, XML.
+Built using **Android Studio, Java, XML**

 [Playstore Link](https://play.google.com/store/apps/details?id=akhil.com.attendance)